Last Updated on October 7, 2021 by Anne-Marie

 - Meanwhile, transfer marinade to a small saucepan and bring to a boil.
 Remove from heat.

 - Slice meat against the grain and arrange on a platter.
 Arrange arugula on top; season with salt and pepper.
-Drizzle 1 to 2 tablespoons sauce over meat and arugula.
+Drizzle 1 to 2 tablespoons sauce over grilled flank steak and arugula.
 Serve with remaining sauce and lemon wedges.

 Originally published May 13, 2014 and May 19, 2016.
 Updated with new pictures and information.